culinary-code/algemeen/README.md

 # Algemeen

-Project overstijgende issues.
+Project-wide issues.

-Diagrammen en wireframes.
+Diagrams and wireframes.

-Wiki voor het project
+Wiki for the project: [[Wiki]]